Labyrinths & Liontaurs

 Height and Weight

-To determine a character's height, roll the modifier dice indicated on Table: Random Height and Weight and add the result, in inches, to the base height for your character's race and gender.
-To determine a character's weight, multiply the result of the modifier dice by the weight multiplier and add the result to the base weight for your character's race and gender.
+You can choose or randomly generate your character's height and weight.
+If you choose, your choice must be within the ranges in the table below.
+To randomly determine a character's height, roll the modifier dice indicated on Table: Random Height and Weight and add the result, in inches, to the base height for your character.
+To randomly determine a character's weight, multiply the same result of the modifier dice by the weight multiplier and add the result to the base weight for your character.

 RaceBase HeightBase WeightModifierWeight Multiplier